-Adorned in lush textures of green and wrapped up in the endless blue horizon of the summer sky, Orange rests softly on the lips like a faint drop of nostalgia just waiting to be recollected.
-Approaching the quiet slice of countryside that remained dormant over countless winters, we're flung back 10 years to where it all began.
+Adorned with lush textures of green and wrapped up in the endless blue horizon of the summer sky, Orange rests softly on the lips like a faint drop of nostalgia just waiting to be recollected.
+Approaching the quiet slice of countryside that remained dormant over many winters, we're flung back ten years to where it all began.
 The place where two paths collided but only one was allowed to move forward.
 A place tucked away behind walls of foliage, cradled in a valley older than time itself.
 There it resides, a small town that carries with it a sense of cultural simplicity that only the exclusion of the outside world could allow.
-Under the cover of low hanging branches, the sun pierces its way through, lighting the path where a group of friends walks side by side to a future that lays bare before them.
+Under cover of low hanging branches, the sun pierces its way through, lighting the path where a group of friends walks side by side to a future that lays bare before them.
 And in this huddle of jovial faces, we find Naho; a soft-spoken girl that has within her grasp a letter.
 A letter that will forever alter the course she takes and the fate of the ones huddled around her.

 After opening a letter addressed to her, Naho is rendered speechless by the contents written inside:

 "I'm writing this letter ten years in your future."

 Was it a practical joke?
 Her friends leading her on for harmless fun?
 Or perhaps it was something more profound..., and maybe, just maybe, the words addressed to herself, from herself, was real?
 But as the day transpired the unlikely answer became truth and any doubt that might have lingered faded away with the realization of what she held in her hand.
 This letter was no mere trick; this was real.